Rabbit Run - Wales: FAQ

 A. No, it is not compulsory – it is entirely up to you.

 Q. What do I get for my money, do all finishers get a memento?

-A. You’ll get a unique Rabbit Run buff and a fantastic, well organised race with good facilities and run on a route that is not fully open to the public.
+A. You’ll get a technical Rabbit Run T-Shirt and a fantastic, well organised race with good facilities and run on a route that is not fully open to the public.
 All finishers get FREE action photos.
 Car parking is free in a nearby field.

 Q. Can I recce the routes beforehand?